mckinsey/vizro/vizro-core/docs/pages/development/contributing.md

 ## Contributing guidelines

 Contributions of all experience levels are welcome!
 There are many ways to contribute, and we appreciate all of them.
 Please use our [issues page](https://github.com/mckinsey/vizro/issues) to discuss any contributions.
-Please ensure to first open an issue to discuss a contribution before opening a pull request.
+Before opening a pull request, please ensure you've first opened an issue to discuss the contribution.

 ### Found a bug